AviatrixSystems/Docs/HowTos/tgwconnect.rst

 To enable AWS TGW Connect over Direct Connect:

-1. (On AWS) Set up Direct Connect Gateway and the Transit virtual interface.
+1. (On AWS) Set up the Direct Connect Gateway and the Transit virtual interface.
 2. (In your Aviatrix Controller) Edit the TGW CIDR blocks.
-Go to the TGW Orchestrator > List > TGW tab.
+Navigate to the TGW Orchestrator > List > TGW tab.
 Select the gateway and edit its CIDR in the Edit TGW CIDR dialog.

-    -   Maximum number of CIDR blocks is 5.
+* The maximum number of CIDR blocks is 5.
-    -   The CIDR block must be the same as Direct Connect allowed prefix (e.g., 20.0.0.0/24).
+* The CIDR block must be the same as Direct Connect allowed prefix (e.g., 20.0.0.0/24).

-3. (In Aviatrix Controller) Build TGW Direct Connect attachment with allowed prefix (e.g., 20.0.0.0/24).
+3. (In Aviatrix Controller) Build a TGW Direct Connect attachment with allowed prefix (e.g., 20.0.0.0/24).
-4. (In Aviatrix Controller) Build TGW Connect attachment over AWS Direct Connect.
+4. (In Aviatrix Controller) Build a TGW Connect attachment over AWS Direct Connect.
 In the TGW Orchestrator, in the step for Setup TGW Connect, select either the VPC attachment or the AWS Direct Connect attachment.
 You can build multiple TGW Connect attachments with the same transport Direct Connect attachment.
-5. (In Aviatrix Controller) Build TGW Connect peer with GRE configuration.
+5. (In Aviatrix Controller) Build a TGW Connect peer with GRE configuration.
 A connect peer is a GRE tunnel.
 The TGW Connect attachment supports up to four GRE tunnels (connect peers).
 Below is the information you specify (TGW Orchestrator > List > Attachments tab > Create Connect PeerWS) to create the TGW Connect peer.

-For the description of each parameter, refer to the AWS article: https://aws.amazon.com/blogs/networking-and-content-delivery/integrate-sd-wan-devices-with-aws-transit-gateway-and-aws-direct-connect/.
+For the description of each parameter, see `this AWS article: <https://aws.amazon.com/blogs/networking-and-content-delivery/integrate-sd-wan-devices-with-aws-transit-gateway-and-aws-direct-connect/>`_.

     Enter the information in Create Connect Peer: